 Catholic Charities Disabilities Services can assist people and families with developmental disabilities including residential habilitation, information and referral, and service coordination.
-(518) 783-1111, or find information on Social Security Disability Advocates.
+Call (518) 783-1111, or find information on Social Security Disability Advocates.

 AIDS Services are available.
 They can provide referral for substance abuse treatment, intensive Case Management, support services and emergency medical assistance for Medicaid-eligible persons with HIV/AIDS.
 (518) 449-3581

 Catholic Charities of Fulton & Montgomery Counties is based in Johnstown New York.
 Phone (518) 762-8313.
 Provides housing and case management for the homeless and also parenting classes.
 The non-profit also coordinates a food pantry, mediation, domestic violence services and counseling.

 The Housing Office is available across the region.
 It helps people behind on their rent, facing eviction, or who are currently homeless.
 Many services are offered by Catholic Charities, including referrals and assistance accessing emergency rental programs.
 Also get help in searching for employment.
 This Center also offers these and other support services for low income Hispanic and Latino individuals and families.
 518-459-0183